 - Trans young people tell us they feel disempowered to engage in sexual health education programmes, due to incorrect assumptions being made about them and their body parts, by the subject facilitator.

-Sexuality aGender v2 has been launched, and is a fully planned out and resourced four lesson/session pack that:
+Sexuality aGender v2 is a fully planned out and resourced four lesson/session pack that:

 - Can be delivered as part of your PSHE programme;